shinh/strace/README.md

-*[strace 5.3](https://github.com/strace/strace/releases/tag/v5.3) officially supports tracing with seccomp-bpf.
-I'd recommend you to try it!*
+__[strace 5.3](https://github.com/strace/strace/releases/tag/v5.3) officially supports tracing with seccomp-bpf.
+I'd recommend you to try it instead of this experiment!__

 This strace runs faster when you use it with some syscall filters.